m0pam/crtsh-fetcher/README.md

 #### How does it work?
 An HTTP query is sent via curl to crt.sh with the requested domain, JSON is specified for the response format, from there it is parsed with [jq](https://github.com/stedolan/jq) to extract two fields: *common_name* and *name_value*.
-Sorting is then is carried out and duplicates removed.
+Sorting is then carried out and duplicates removed.

 ### Installation & Usage